smrksn/Project-RED/README.md

 - **txt files**: The text files are utilized to store data entered into the interface, enhancing user convenience.
 - **“Outputs”**: This folder stores output and intermediate results generated during the simulation.
 - **“Ground Accelerations”**: This folder holds 15 earthquake acceleration series.
-- **“Eigenmode Vectors”**: This folder stores the shape of vibration vectors obtained from Karamba3D analysis.
+- **“Eigenmode Vectors”**: This folder stores the shape of vibration vectors obtained from the structural analysis.
 - **“Seismosignal Response Displacement”**: This folder contains the displacement data corresponding to each file stored in the 'Ground Acceleration' folder.
 This data has been extracted using SeismoSignal.
 ### Using the Simulation Tool
 To begin, open the MASTERCODE.py file and execute it.
 When the popup window appears, follow these steps to assign the necessary variables: